build-trust/ockam-website/src/content/learn/guides/contributions/ockam_c_code_standard.md

 }
 ```

-Note: "A lot of code" is necessary in order that the problem cannot be caught easily by the
+"A lot of code" is necessary in order that the problem cannot be caught easily by the
 programmer.

 From the above example, a further rule may be given: Mixing continue with break in the same
 loop is a sure way to disaster.